50 Secrets Your Pet Won’t Tell You

 Beware, Mom, because I will eat your underwear…

 …especially if they’ve been worn.
 Veterinarians surgically remove hundreds of pairs from dogs’ bellies every year.
+Here are 13 photos that prove there’s nothing like the love of a child and their pet.

 Please, please can I choose my own bed?